nikhilgvpce/wikipedia-search/README.md

 # Wikipedia-Search

-This template provides a minimal setup to get wikipedia search working in Vite.
+This template provides a minimal setup to get wikipedia search working in React-ExpressJs.

 Please follow below instracutions to run the application: